 Since 2019, Apple has phased out support for 32-bit apps on the Mac, which is what most older games use.
 This means that any 32-bit games will no longer run on a Mac.

 The latest Apple Silicon Macs are only compatible with 64-bit applications using Apple’s Metal API.
 If you launch a 32-bit game on Steam from a Mac, you’ll get an error saying that the game needs to be updated to a 64-bit version.

-Although lots of game developers are updating their 32-bit titles, there are a few that are no longer supported.
+Although many game developers are updating their 32-bit titles, a few are no longer supported.
 But fortunately, there are a few ways to play your old 32-bit games on a Mac.

 Let’s get started!